 Introduction to ANY in MySQL

-ANY is a MySQL operator that returns a true value if any of the Subquery condition in MySQL is fulfilled when the SQL query is executed.
-However, ALL SQL operator works related to ANY operator but it returns true if all the Subquery values is satisfied by the condition in MySQL.
-Basically, MySQL introduces some special characters or words that help to perform a specified operation or more.
-We can use the SQL operators together with operands to generate a SQL statement code to contain a certain condition or execute specific operations.
-Hence, like other operators the ANY operator in MySQL is also used to govern a provisional expression in a SQL statement query to fulfill the benchmarks and provide a result set with true values.
+ANY is a MySQL operator that returns a true value if any of the Subquery conditions in MySQL is fulfilled when the SQL query is executed.
+However, ALL SQL operator works related to ANY operator, but it returns true if all the Subquery values are satisfied by the condition in MySQL.
+MySQL introduces special characters or words that help perform a specified operation or more.
+We can use the SQL operators and operands to generate a SQL statement code to contain a particular condition or execute specific operations.
+Hence, like other operators, developers also use the ANY operator in MySQL to govern a provisional expression in a SQL statement query and produce a result set with true values that fulfill the benchmarks.

 Syntax